-Jackdaw gas condensate field is proposed to be developed at a water depth of approximately 256ft (78m) in blocks 30/02a, 30/02d and 30/03a of the UK central North Sea.
-The project location is approximately 250km east of Aberdeen, Scotland and near the UK/Norway median line.
+The Jackdaw gas condensate field is proposed to be developed at a water depth of approximately 256ft (78m) in blocks 30/02a, 30/02d and 30/03a of the UK central North Sea.
+The project location is approximately 250km east of Aberdeen, Scotland and adjacent to the UK/Norway median line.

-Operated by Shell, the gas condensate field lies within the licence areas P098, P672 and P111.
-The field is owned by BG International (74%), an affiliate of multi-national oil and gas company Shell and ONE-Dyas E&P (26%).
+The gas condensate field lies within the licence areas P098, P672 and P111 and is owned and operated by BG International, an affiliate of oil and gas company Shell’s subsidiary Shell UK.

 Jackdaw gas condensate field background